MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-access-assign.md

 ## Share a guide with someone else

-Teams should be structured so that ownership of a guide is assigned to one or more teams that include the groups of users who need to collaborate on guides as authors, or use guides as operators.
-In exceptional cases, the Share option can be used for individuals who are not members of a team.
+Teams should be structured so that ownership of a guide is assigned to one or more teams that include the groups of users who need to collaborate on guides as authors, or use the guides as operators.
+In exceptional cases, you can use the **Share** option for individuals who are not members of a team.
 For details on the sharing process, see [Use access teams to limit access to specific guides or guide content in Dynamics 365 Guides](https://docs.microsoft.com/dynamics365/mixed-reality/guides/admin-access-teams).

 [!INCLUDE[footer-include](../includes/footer-banner.md)]